dbt-labs/dbt-database-adapter-scaffold/{{cookiecutter.project_name}}/README.md

 dbt is the T in ELT.
 Organize, cleanse, denormalize, filter, rename, and pre-aggregate the raw data in your warehouse so that it's ready for analysis.

-## {{ cookiecutter.project_name }}
+## {{ cookiecutter.adapter_name }}
-This repo contains the base code to help you start to build out your {{ cookiecutter.project_name }} adapter plugin, for more information on how to build out the adapter please follow the [docs](https://docs.getdbt.com/docs/contributing/building-a-new-adapter)
+This repo contains the base code to help you start to build out your {{ cookiecutter.package_name }} adapter plugin, for more information on how to build out the adapter please follow the [docs](https://docs.getdbt.com/docs/contributing/building-a-new-adapter)

 ** Note ** this `README` is meant to be replaced with what information would be required to use your adpater once your at a point todo so.

 ** Note **
 ### Adapter Scaffold default Versioning
 This adapter plugin follows [semantic versioning](https://semver.org/).
-The first version of this plugin is v{{ cookiecutter.project_version }}, in order to be compatible with dbt Core v{{ cookiecutter.dbt_version }}.
+The first version of this plugin is v{{ cookiecutter.project_version }}, in order to be compatible with dbt Core v{{ cookiecutter.project_version }}.

 It's also brand new!
 For {{ cookiecutter.adapter_name }}-specific functionality, we will aim for backwards-compatibility wherever possible.
 We are likely to be iterating more quickly than most major-version-1 software projects.
 To that end, backwards-incompatible changes will be clearly communicated and limited to minor versions (once every three months).